christk1/kstack/README.md

 go build -ldflags "-X main.version=0.1.0 -X main.commit=$(git rev-parse --short HEAD) -X main.buildDate=$(date -u +%Y-%m-%dT%H:%M:%SZ)" -o kstack ./cmd/kstack
 ./kstack version
 ```

 ---

+## Releases

+Releases are disabled in this template.
+To enable, add a release workflow and run GoReleaser on tags.
+You can use the provided `.goreleaser.yaml` as a starting point.

+---